mjcarley/nbi/README.md

   ./configure --help

-* Using NBI
+* Using and testing NBI

 The main documentation, including details of examples, is in the .../doc subdirectory of the distribution.
-Scripts for running examples and visualising results are in the .../examples subdirectory.
+The .../examples subdirectory contains a number of examples which can be run using the scripts test-all-laplace and test-all-helmholtz.
+Further details are given in .../examples/README.md